Brow Lift In Beverly Hills

-If your hairline is high or receding, the incision may be placed just at the hairline, to avoid adding even more height to the forehead.
+If your hairline is high or receding, Dr. David Kim or Dr. Eugene Kim may place the incision just at the hairline, to avoid adding even more height to the forehead.
 In patients who are bald or losing hair, a mid-scalp incision that follows the natural pattern of the skull bones is sometimes the best approach.

 If you are bald or have thinning hair, your surgeon may recommend a mid-scalp incision so the resulting scar follows the natural junction of two bones in your skull and is less conspicuous.

-This technique involves an incision from ear to ear, lifting the forehead and removing excess skin from the scalp.
+This technique involves an incision from ear to ear, lifting the forehead, and removing excess skin from the scalp.